cargomedia/janus-gateway-rtpbroadcast/README.md

 ; Switching interval, seconds
 ; switching_delay = 1

+; UDP queuing allows to pool up packets and send them from separate threads ; Alternative is sending the packets from the thread they are received from ; udp_relay_queue_enabled = no

+; Interval at which UDP relay thread should wake up and process the queue, microseconds ; udp_relay_interval = 50000

 ; Log error if keyframe is not found within this amount of frames ; keyframe_distance_alert = 600